seanmangar/tri_stats/README.md

 Plots can be reproduced:

-- Create a key for the ITU API: https://apps.api.triathlon.org/ and add it to a `api_key.txt` file placed in `itu_stats/`.
+- Create a key for the World Triathlon API: https://apps.api.triathlon.org/ and add it to a `api_key.txt` file placed in `itu_stats/`.
 - Install the required python packages.
 - Run the different scripts of this repository.